-Guest Grand Juror – Writer for Chocolate Couverture, Girls Guide to Paris and others.
-(United Kingdom)
+Guest Grand Juror – Food Writer (United Kingdom)

 Cat Black is a food writer with a particular interest in the sweeter things in life.
 Having worked as a private caterer and baking tutor, she has written for a variety of publications, including The Spectator’s Scoff.
 She has had a regular baking column in Cakes & Sugarcraft Magazine since 2010, under the name Cookie Bellair.
 Cat has an all-consuming passion for all that is finest in the world of chocolate and is writer of the website www.chocolatecouverture.com She also writes about chocolate in Paris for girlsguidetoparis.com